-Working for several years within a UK Dive Centre & then in Madagascar as Dive Safety Officer and training all the way from Discover Scuba to Assistant Instructor and Staffing Instructor Development Courses.
+Neil worked for several years within his UK Dive Centre before working in Madagascar as Dive Safety Officer and providing training all the way from Discover Scuba to Assistant Instructor and Staffing Instructor Development Courses.
 Neil’s experience has convinced him that warmer waters are far more fun!
-It’s taken a while, but the Cook Islands seem to be the place to be despite experiencing Egypt, the Maldives and many places in between, the Cook Islands is his happy place.
+Despite diving in Egypt, the Maldives and many places in between, the Cook Islands is his happy place.

-Training Marine Biologists to dive on and around the amazing Barrier Reef system in the South West corner of Madagascar finally convinced him that the Tropics and associated fauna are for him.
+Training Marine Biologists to dive on and around the amazing Barrier Reef system in the south-west corner of Madagascar confirmed for Neil that the Tropics and associated fauna are for him.
 He is passionate about sharing the amazing aquatic and marine world, and keen to perpetuate everyone’s love of the water.

-Neil teaches multiple PADI Specialities, has written approved PADI Distinctive Specialities based around Coral Reef Conservation learned in Madagascar and is a factory trained Mares and Scubapro service technician.
-He also has an engineering and Health & Safety background, with NEBOSH certifications in the latter.
+Neil teaches multiple PADI Specialities, has written five approved PADI Distinctive Specialities based around Coral Reef Conservation and transplantation learned in Madagascar and is a factory-trained Mares and Scubapro service technician.
+He is RYA Powerboat qualified with Cook Islands Boat Master certification.

 Selina is a PADI IDC Staff Scuba Diving Instructor.
-She has been a PADI professional for 10 years and has certified hundreds of divers.
+She has been a PADI professional for over 12 years and has certified hundreds of divers.
 The majority of her diving career was spent in the warm waters of Thailand where she gained valuable experience teaching and motivating divers to continue their PADI education up to professional levels.

-Originally from New Zealand Selina moved to Rarotonga in 2017 so she could experience what the Cook Islands had to offer.
-She has not been disappointed and has had many memorable diving experiences here including diving with humpback whales and hammerhead sharks.
+Originally from New Zealand, Selina moved to Rarotonga in 2017 so she could experience what the Cook Islands had to offer.
+She has not been disappointed and has had many memorable diving experiences here, including diving with humpback whales and hammerhead sharks.

 “I like to give divers a fun safe environment where they can relax and be in awe of the beauty of Rarotonga’s underwater world.”